Skip to main content

 Retail data strategies for inventory management

-An empty shelf may not only let down customers and end in a missed sales opportunity for the retailer, but may also speak to ineffective use of data.
+An empty shelf may not only let down customers and result in a missed sales opportunity for the retailer but also indicate ineffective use of data.

 Data analytics allows retailers to anticipate demand based on historical data, seasonality and market trends.
 Retailers can use this foresight to their advantage.
 By utilizing data from past sales, customer engagement and social media, retailers can predict which items will be most popular leading up to the holiday season.

-This knowledge can help retailers prioritize items before peak timing.
-For example, a retailer selling holiday decorations will be able to ensure that the right products are available in the right quantities, maximizing operational efficiencies and sales while minimizing costs.
+The knowledge gained from data can help prioritize items before peak timing.
+For example, a retailer selling holiday decorations will be able to ensure that the right products are available in the right quantities, maximizing operation efficiencies and sales while minimizing costs.

 Retail data strategies for dynamic pricing